mamund/apim-labs/auto-rvs/rvs-hello-world.md

 You should see the following response:

 ```
-OK 200 : You just created your first Request for Vehcile Service!
+OK 200 : You just created your first Request for Vehicle Service!
 ```

 ## Getting an API Key